hpc2n/selecting-modules/docs/batch.md

     === "UPPMAX (Pelle)"

-        !!! warning

-            For this example ``numba`` may not yet be installed as of the course moment.

         Pelle has Nvidia L40s and H100 GPUs.
 Default is L40s and is reached by just stating ``-p gpu --gres=gpu``.
 To reach one of very few large H100 state ``-p gpu --gpus=h100``.

         ```bash
         #!/bin/bash
         # Remember to change this to your own project ID!
         #SBATCH -A uppmaxXXXX-Y-ZZZ
-        # We want to run on Snowy which has GPUs
-        #SBATCH -M snowy
         # We are asking for 10 minutes
         #SBATCH --time=00:10:00
         # Asking for one GPU